tforward/LeafShoot/README.md

 >#mapid { height: 180px; }
 >```

-Now you can use percent's and the map will render!
+Now you can use percentages and the map will render!

 >```css
 >#mapid { height: 100%; }